 Honors education is open to all students who choose to participate.
 Students who intend to graduate with University Honors should consult with an advisor in the Honors Advisement Center (102A Maeser Building) for assistance with choosing honors courses and understanding honors graduation requirements.

 Preprofessional Advisement Center

-The Preprofessional Advisement Center serves students preparing to apply to professional graduate programs, specifically law, health (medical, dental, podiatry, optometry, etc.), and graduate management (MBA, MPA, etc.).
+The Preprofessional Advisement Center serves students preparing to apply to professional graduate programs, specifically law, health (medical, physician assistant, dental, physical therapy, optometry, etc.), and graduate management (MBA, MPA, etc.).
 For those students who are interested in such professional graduate programs, the center offers individual counseling, admissions advice, and student development courses to help students explore these fields and prepare for the study and practice of the student's chosen field.
 The center is open to students from any major.

 Academic Support Office